m-spangenberg/exercises_databases/README.md

 #### Dependency Preservation

 One thing that BCNF cannot gaurantee is that we preserve all dependencies.
 In general we assume we **decompose** a relation R into X and Y, now assume we **enforce** FDs on X and Y separately, in other words, we verify all FDs that only use attributes from X then we verify all FDs using attributes from only Y. We have implicitly enforced all FDs on R if **dependency preserving**.
-It is reasonable to say that dependency preservation is at odds with trying to decompose things as much as neccesary in order to avoid redundancy.
+It is reasonable to say that dependency preservation is at odds with trying to decompose things as much as necessary in order to avoid redundancy.

 #### Towards Third Normal Form (3NF)

-For third normal form, we essentially do something similar to BCNF, the only diference being to preserve dependencies we create new **extensions** to relations.
+For third normal form, we essentially do something similar to BCNF, the only difference being to preserve dependencies we create new **extensions** to relations.
 If we have dependency `A implies b` and this is **broken** by decomposition, we then add relation `Ab`.
 In order to make this work, we must use something called **minimal cover** functional dependencies.

 * on the right hand side of the functional dependency we have a **single attribute**
 * closure changes when **deleting and functional dependency**